-- tube of bacteria (EC = $E.\ coli$ )

-- tube of bacteria (BM = Bacillus megaterium)
+- tube of bacteria (EC = E. coli ; or BM = Bacillus megaterium)

 - new, cleaned slide

 - transfer loop

 - burner

 - striker to light the burner

 - clothespin

+- methylene blue or crystal violet stain

 Clean your slide well, then rinse and dry it thoroughly.
 Mark a small circle on the slide with a marker - this is where you will put the bacteria.
 Actually, the side that is marked will be the bottom of the slide, so put the bacteria on the other side (top) of the slide.
-Don't forget to label each slide with your initials.
+Don't forget to label each slide according to the bacterial culture used.

-Next, gently swirl the tube of EC bacteria to suspend the cells.
+Next, gently swirl the tube of bacteria to suspend the cells.
 Flame sterilize the end of the transfer loop as demonstrated by your instructor.
-Allow the transfer loop to cool down (a few seconds), without contaminating or touching the loop to any surface, such as the desktop.
-Open the cap of the tube with the EC bacteria in it, dip the loop in, and transfer a small droplet of EC bacteria to the slide.
+Allow the transfer loop to cool down (about 30 seconds), without contaminating or touching the loop to any surface, such as the desktop.
+Open the cap of the tube with the bacteria in it, dip the loop in, and transfer a small droplet of bacteria to the slide.
 Your instructor will demonstrate the right way to do this.